 The power of Elasticsearch™ directly from Apache Cassandra™

 Elassandra is the only open source Database and Search Engine based on a multi-master architecture.
 Resilient by design, Elassandra continuously serves requests when a server or a datacenter fails.
 Read more.

 By using Apache Cassandra™ as a primary data storage for Elasticsearch™, Elassandra eliminates the need to continuously replicate and synchronise data to Elasticsearch™.
 With integrated security and monitoring, Elassandra makes your data stack simple, secure and easy to manage.

 Run your applications anywhere, in any datacenter, across clouds or on premise, Elassandra is multi-cloud.
-Elassandra gives you the flexibility to migrate and the freedom to choose your cloud provider.
+Elassandra gives you the flexibility to migrate with no downtime and the freedom to choose your cloud provider.

 Elasticsearch™ is an opensource distributed, RESTful search and analytics engine built on top of Apache Lucene.